blackswan-001/EchoBoard/README.md

 ## Author

-Developed as an academic project to demonstrate desktop application development using JavaFX and modern Java technologies.
+Developed as an academic project to demonstrate desktop application.